michaelbonner/nef-programs-teacher-id-lookup/README.md

 ## Build for production

 1. Run `npm run build`
-1. Commit the generated files in the `dist` folder
+1. Commit the generated files

 ## Deploy the plugin

-1. Use ssh to connect to the server instance
-1. `git pull` the plugin
+1. Sync the `nef-programs-teacher-id-lookup.php` file and the `dist` directory to the `plugins/teacher-id-lookup` directory of the site.

 ## Use the shortcode